bien/chess/README.md

 The tests expect a file called "polgar - fixed.pgn" which is an unzipped version of "polgar_5334_fixed.7z", which can be found here: http://www.chess.am/pgn/

+UCI
+====

+To use UCI interface on lichess, download https://github.com/lichess-bot-devs/lichess-bot

+Use ./uciinterface as the executable in the lichess-bot config.yml

 Latest test results
 ====
  ...